Jed Chouman: International career

 Chouman played for the Lebanon national under-20 team at the 2013 Jeux de la Francophonie.
 In 2015 he played for the under-23s in the 2016 AFC U-23 Championship qualification.

 Chouman played for the senior team in three friendly games in 2014, against Qatar, Saudi Arabia, and the United Arab Emirates.

+Personal life

+Born in Newham, England, Chouman is of Lebanese descent.
+As of 2025, he worked as a configuration manager in Essex, England.
+Chouman participated in season 2 of the British reality TV show Love Is Blind: UK.